Frnd-me/frnd-me.github.io/_posts/2024-10-23-talos-incus.md

 </li>
 </ol>

-Incorrect firewall settings can block network traffic to and from your VMs, so ensure this step is done correctly.
+Incorrect firewall settings can block network traffic to and from your VMs, so please ensure this step is done correctly.

 # Creating and starting a virtual machine

 We’ll start by creating a basic virtual machine.
 In this example, we’ll deploy Talos, a minimal Kubernetes OS.

-Make sure you check Talos's [system requirements](https://www.talos.dev/v1.8/introduction/system-requirements/) before proceeding.
+Please check Talos's [system requirements](https://www.talos.dev/v1.8/introduction/system-requirements/) before proceeding.
 Insufficient resource allocation (memory and disk) for the VM will lead to "unavailable space" error messages during the Talos installation.

 <ol>
 <li>